WHAT WE DO

 Marian Laing, Head of Drama, Ursuline Academy

-"Participants got a lot out of hearing the other stories in the presentation session.
+"Participants got a lot out of hearing other’s stories.
 It really got them thinking about things in a different way.
 They empathised with different groups of people that they previously judged.
 Some carers related to the stories, for others it changed their perception of Ilford and its people.”

 If you would like us to work with your group, a group you know, or in your area please get in touch.